 If it weren’t for public radio, I wouldn’t exist.
 My father Larry Josephson was a public radio host before the creation of National Public Radio.
 He hosted a morning show on WBAI, the Pacifica station in New York City.
 This was in the 1960’s when WBAI was the center of the countercultural revolution.

 My dad moved west in the 1970’s to work at KPFA in Berkeley, CA. That’s where he met my mom.
 They moved back to New York and I was born.
 I made my radio debut when I was four years old.
 Fair warning: I flubbed the call sign.

-I was the executive producer of The Daily Tech News Show, a crowd-funded independent podcast about technology.
+I was the founding executive producer of The Daily Tech News Show, a crowd-funded independent podcast about technology.
 Tom Merritt, the host of that show, has taught me an incredible amount about how to build a thriving, positive internet community, something he’s done successfully for more than a decade.
-I’m currently a senior advisor to that show, which is headed into its fifth year of independent ad-free podcasting.
+I’m currently a senior advisor to that show, which is in its fifth year of independent ad-free podcasting.

 Well, that’s the past.
 I hope we get the opportunity to work together in the future.